 An Islands Trust Policy Statement bylaw must receive three readings before it can proceed to final adoption.
 This process allows Trust Council multiple opportunities to provide input into the bylaw and make necessary changes before it is adopted.
 Each reading and adoption is decided by a majority vote of the Trustees present and each reading is passed by a resolution.

 All bylaws must be read and adopted in a meeting that is open to the public.
 Trust Council can make changes to the Policy Statement bylaw at any point during first, second or third reading.
-Once Trust Council has adopted the Policy Statement bylaw it may only be amend or repeal it through a new bylaw.
+Once Trust Council has adopted the Policy Statement bylaw it may only be amended or repealed through a new bylaw.
 The various bylaw readings are generally taken to mean:

 - First reading = tabling or introduction